kapilsinghnegi/word-search/README.md

 ## Usage

-- Type a word in the search box and select a language.
+- Type a word in the search box.
 - For English words, click the audio icon to hear pronunciation.
 - Toggle light/dark mode using the switch in the top-right corner.